GoogleChrome/developer.chrome.com/site/en/blog/permissions-chip/index.md

 layout: 'layouts/blog-post.njk'
 title: 'Permissions request chip'
 description: >
   Permission prompts demand an answer immediately and are frequently ignored.
-Chrome 97 adds dedicated space in the location bar for permissions, with the goal of putting all permissions-related UI (prompts, indicators, and controls) in the same place and thereby making the prompts less demanding to reduce the perceived insistence on a decision.
+Chrome 98 adds dedicated space in the location bar for permissions, with the goal of putting all permissions-related UI (prompts, indicators, and controls) in the same place and thereby making the prompts less demanding to reduce the perceived insistence on a decision.
 authors:
   - thomassteiner
 date: 2022-02-01
+updated: 2022-02-03
 hero: image/8WbTDNrhLsU0El80frMBGE4eMCD3/K7jiiutmZA0DvzGU9irA.jpg
 alt: Computer user in front of a desktop computer.
 tags:
-  - chrome-97
+  - chrome-98
 ---

 ## The permissions UX until now